Virginia T. Lyons, PhD

 HB#7100, Remsen 237B

 Office: Remsen 237B

 Evaluation and development of innovative teaching tools and methods in the anatomical sciences.

 Integration of anatomy and radiology in the medical school curriculum.

 Course Director, Human Anatomy and Embryology (ANAT-111, ANAT-112, ANAT-114)

 Cells, Tissues and Organs (ANAT-113)

-Virginia teaches in four courses that occur during Year 1 of the medical school curriculum: Human Anatomy & Embryology I and II, Neuroscience and Cells, Tissues & Organs.
-Virginia is the course director for HAE I and II, and in this role has introduced novel methods of pedagogy into the Year 1 curriculum.
+Virginia teaches in five courses that occur during Year 1 of the medical school curriculum: Human Anatomy & Embryology I, II and III, Neuroscience, and Cells, Tissues & Organs.
+Virginia is the course director for the HAE courses, and in this role has introduced novel methods of pedagogy into the Year 1 curriculum.
 Virginia enjoys developing educational materials, and has experience with designing websites and creating iBooks.
-Virginia currently oversees Year 1 of the Geisel medical school curriculum, and serves on the Medical Education Committee and Geisel Council for Medical Education.
+Virginia oversees Year 1 of the Geisel medical school curriculum, and serves on the Medical Education Committee.
 She has attended numerous workshops about teaching, including the Active Learning Institute offered by the Dartmouth Center for the Advancement of Learning.

 Virginia would be happy to mentor faculty about teaching in large or small group environments, designing educational materials, using technology in teaching and directing/organizing a course.